General Performance: Expanded & Expression Bodied Methods

 public Person CreatePerson() => base.CreatePerson<Person>();

+I prefer expanded methods for their readability.
 I was curious to determine if utilizing expression-bodied methods would result in better performance.

 Pick up any books by David McCarter by going to Amazon.com: http://bit.ly/RockYourCodeBooks